Before we even start our review for the best table saw fences in 2020, I think we need to be on the same page when it comes to knowing what it means.

 When it comes to width capacity, it can go as far as forty-three inches.
 This is usually enough for most garage woodworkers, if not a little too much.
 The width is off to the right as usual, and any measurements under forty-three are just as easily cut as well.
 This almost has twice the rip capacity of typical fences.

 If you’re just starting out, you’ll find no gripes with this model as there is no hassle of screws and bolts.
 You just mount it on the rail.
-Given you already have a Delta Unifence system, even if you have never touched a bolt in your life, will still be able to install this fence on the rails.
+Given you already have a Delta Unifence system, even if you have never touched a bolt in your life, you will still be able to install this fence on the rails.

-This fence is an upgrade in the sense that it adds much more versatility to your table saw system.
+This heavy-duty fence is an upgrade in the sense that it adds much more versatility to your table saw system.
 It has shafts and channels to make room for extra tools.
 You can add jigs or bumps to improve accuracy.
 You could also add a sacrificial fence in front to better hold the workpiece in place so you can cut with precision.